 Bachelor of Science in Journalism and Public Relations

-In this program, you’ll acquire skills in writing, marketing communications and media strategy across print, screen and internet platforms.
-You’ll also learn to launch strategic communications campaigns for local, national and global brands.
+In this program, you’ll acquire writing, marketing communications, and media strategy across print, screen, and internet platforms.
+You’ll also learn to launch strategic communications campaigns for local, national, and global brands.
 Typical coursework for this program includes visual journalism, newsgathering, civic journalism, reputation management, public relations skills, public communication, research ethics, graphic design, and digital communication management.

 Bachelor of Arts in Communication (Public Relations and Advertising)

-In this program, you’ll gain knowledge of the conceptual, historical and theoretical perspectives that shape the communication field.
+In this program, you’ll learn the conceptual, historical, and theoretical perspectives that shape the communication field.
 Additionally, you’ll be able to analyze the global effect of media and media institutions on society and deliver theoretically informed media content using concurrent media technology.
-Coursework includes an introduction to literature, foundations of the liberal arts, digital storytelling, sociology and an introduction to mass communication.
+Coursework includes an introduction to literature, foundations of the liberal arts, digital storytelling, sociology, and an introduction to mass communication.

 Bachelor of Science in Corporate Communications and Public Relations

-This program enables the students to be familiar with the management of the mechanisms governing communication in public and private organizations.
-Graduates are able to master all types of communication—including conventional advertising, event planning, and social media management—in order to interact with customers, business partners, institutions, policy-makers, communities, citizens, journalists, and the media.
+This program enables the students to be familiar with managing communication mechanisms in public and private organizations.
+Graduates can master all communication types—including conventional advertising, event planning, and social media management—interact with customers, business partners, institutions, policy-makers, communities, citizens, journalists, and the media.
 They’re also able to develop communications strategies and assess their results.
 Coursework includes Business Economics, semiotics, sociology of media, information systems, digital trends, and consumer/corporate culture.